 Entry and Residence

-Monaco and France share rights of entry, domicile laws and procedures.
-The residents of both territories can circulate freely in each country.
-A person who has a right of entry into France has a right of entry into Monaco (including, obviously, all EU citizens).
+Monaco shares rights of entry and domicile laws and procedures with France.
+The residents of both territories are free to move between the two countries.
+Any individual who has a right of entry into France has a right of entry into Monaco (including, obviously, all EU citizens).

-A residence permit is usually issued within 45 days from the application and initially is valid for one year and must be renewed annually for the next two years.
-Thereafter the resident permit is granted for three year periods and after having had a residence permit for nine years an applicant is entitled to one which is valid for a period of 10 years.
-A 10 year residence permit entitles the applicant to apply for citizenship.
-Alternatively any person whose father is a national of Monaco can acquire Monegasque nationality as of right.
+A residence permit is usually issued within 45 days.
+It is initially valid for one year and must be renewed annually for the next two years, after which it is granted for three-year periods.
+Once an individual has held a residence permit for nine years, they are entitled to a ten-year residence permit.
+This permit enables the applicant to apply for citizenship.
+Alternatively any person whose father is a national of Monaco can acquire Monégasque nationality by right.

-There are no restrictions on foreigners or locals purchasing real estate in Monaco.
+There are no restrictions on foreigners or locals purchasing property in Monaco.